 To submit a valid licence application, the landlord or agent must:

 - declare that they are a ‘fit and proper’ person, and

 - provide evidence that they have been on training about their rights and responsibilities as a landlord.

-The licence will last for 5 years.
+The licence will last for 5 years, after which a renewal application is required.
 In order to keep their licence, the landlord or agent must keep to the requirements of a Code of Practice.
 If you are worried about the conduct of your landlord or agent who is licensed you can report it to Rent Smart Wales who will investigate.
 If your landlord or agent is not following the Code of Practice, they run the risk of losing their licence or not being able to have their licence renewed when it expires.
 Complaints can be made anonymously if you prefer.